shoui520/shoui520.github.io/docs/resources.md

 ### Grammar
 - **[※ - Cure Dolly’s Organic Japanese](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj)** - Cure Dolly is a new grammar guide that has sparked recent attention because of its unique way of teaching Japanese grammar.
 It aims to teach Japanese grammar in a way that sticks true to the roots of the language, in contrast to other grammar guides that take shortcuts that could cause confusion later on.
 For that reason, I recommend you start with this.
 Because of Cure Dolly's speech, and the audio quality presented in the videos, you may find it difficult to understand.
 However there are subtitles available for all videos that may alleviate this issue, which I recommend you turn on.
-- [Cure Dolly Complete Transcript by dinuz & kellenok UPDATED](https://kellenok.github.io/cure-script/1-the-basic-types-of-sentences.html) - A complete transcript of Cure Dolly videos.
+- [Cure Dolly Complete Transcript by nunko, Mordaug & kellenok UPDATED](https://kellenok.github.io/cure-script/1-the-basic-types-of-sentences.html) - A complete transcript of Cure Dolly videos.
 - **[※ Japanese Ammo by Misa Grammar Playlist](https://www.youtube.com/playlist?list=PLd5-Wp_4tLqYZxS5j3g6kbeOfVXlTkr3N)** - recommend sleeper way of grinding grammar.
 - [Tae Kim’s Guide to Japanese, a guide for grammar](https://gohoneko.neocities.org/grammar/taekim.html) - Tae Kim's grammar guide has been around for as long as anyone can remember.
 It is often recommended as a good grammar guide however you may want to use Cure Dolly instead, for a more optimized approach.
+- [Yokubi](https://yoku.bi/) - Effectively a condensed version of Tae Kim's guide that is fast and easy to read through early on.
 - [Reference list of all Japanese grammar patterns.](https://gohoneko.neocities.org/grammar/masterreference.html) - Very useful for referring to a point.
 - ["Making Sense of Japanese - What The Textbooks Don't Tell You" by Jay Rubin](https://cdn.discordapp.com/attachments/778430038159655012/908722684257501194/Jay_Rubin_-_Making_Sense_of_Japanese__What_the_Textbooks_Dont_Tell_You-Kodansha_USA_2021.epub) - similar to Cure Dolly, it's like the equivalent of the first few videos.
 It dispells common misconceptions about Japanese grammar people have due to studying Japanese grammar the "traditional" way.
 - [NihongoKyoshi JLPT grammar](https://nihongokyoshi-net.com/jlpt-grammars/) - JLPT "grammar" taught in Japanese.
 I recommend most people learn these *after* Cure Dolly/Tae Kim.
 You should learn these because many of the grammar points can be easily overlooked when seen in the wild if you don't already know them.
 - **[※ - NihongoKyoshi Anki Deck](https://drive.google.com/file/d/1tDBaabwgZMO8nxkcwcw4qBXayuk_513T/view?usp=sharing)** -  Highly recommended.
 It only has Japanese definitions, an intentional choice in order to avoid false associations of Japanese grammar with English words.
 - [JLAB anki course](https://ankiweb.net/shared/info/2110939339) - An anki deck that teaches kana, kanji and all the grammar from Tae Kim's guide.
-- [Yokubi](https://yoku.bi/) - Effectively a condensed version of Tae Kim's guide that is fast and easy to read through early on.

 Sorry to overwhelm you with information, but also check out my grammar dictionaries for Yomichan (pop up dictionary browser extension).